Robert Genn

 Robert Genn was born in Victoria, British Columbia, in 1936.
 He attended Victoria College, the University of British Columbia, and The Art Centre School in Los Angeles, California.

-Genn obtains his material on extensive trips.
-He has recently backpacked both the Chilkoot and the arduous West Coast Trail in B.C.
+Genn obtained his material on extensive trips.
+He backpacked both the Chilkoot and the arduous West Coast Trail in B.C.

 In 1995, he walked the Robert Louis Stevenson Trail in central France, a journey of over 100 miles, painting the same scenes that Stevenson had portrayed in 1878.
 On another journey requiring six separate trips, Genn retraced the steps of Henry Bartlett, an English adventurer,artist and topographer, who travelled from Halifax to Niagara Falls via the St. Lawrence River 1839, painting and sketching en route.
 Genn's quest was to revisit the locations and recreate the scenes as they currently exist.
 He was accompanied by historian Thomas Fleming of Vancouver, who prepared the itinerary with the help of regional museums.